 - NPC/PC Facial Modifications and Presets

-- Interior Lighting and Interior Decorating mods
+- Interior Lighting/ Decorating item placement mods

-- Single Area Exterior Edits
+- Single Area Exterior Edits (single player housing mods)

-- Multiple Area Exterior Edits
+- Multiple Area Exterior Edits (such as city overhauls)

 - Unique Items Added to Exterior/Interior Locations